squid-cache/squid-cache.github.io/Features/Tproxy4.rst

 Every OS has different security and limitations around what you can do here.
  . /!\ some systems require that '''lo''' is the interface TPROXY uses.
  . /!\ some systems require that an '''ethN''' is the interface TPROXY uses.
  . /!\ some systems require that each receiving interface have its own unique table.
-You will see a rejected route when a second {{{ip -f inet route ad}}} is run for the table.
+You will see a rejected route when a second {{{ip -f inet route}}} is added to the table.
 Knowing how to erase the custom route entry between tests is useful.

-Knowing how to erase the custom route entry between tests is useful when debugging why TPROXY looses packets between the TPROXY rule and Squid port.

 On each boot startup set:
 {{{